MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | id | String |

 The unique identifier for the app in the directory.
 This ID is not the identifier used to identify the app in any protocol transaction.
-It's used for the referencing the object in directory queries.
+Use it for the referencing the object in directory queries.

 Example: